 The rest is a matter of practice!
 It gets smoother with time.

-And finally, if your kids need extra motivation, try out these free coupons found in the resource library.
+And finally, if your kids need extra motivation, try out these free coupons for kids in the resource library.
 My kids LOVE them and they could be just what you need to kick-start your family chores.

-For yourself, see this list of positive, healthy reward ideas to get you inspired!
+For yourself, see this list of non food rewards for adults to get you inspired!

 Creating a list of chores, automating, and dividing them out is a big step.
 But sometimes, it’s not enough.

 If you need more help, consider these creative solutions:

 Hire a cleaner:

 If you are drowning in to-dos, this could take A LOT off your plate.